 The Jungle Book (1967)

 The Jungle Book is adapted from a story set in an Indian jungle and written by a British-Indian author.
 The cast doesn’t include any Indian or Indian-American voice actors.
-The characters act like generic Hollywood characters and most are animals, so it is a bit hard to tell what’s the cultural context.
+The characters act like generic Hollywood characters and most are animals, so it’s hard to tell what’s the cultural context.
 However, towards the end of the movie, there’s an Indian girl seen wearing a bindi.
-She sings a less-than-feminist song that implies things never change with new generations.
+She sings a strange song that seems to imply that things don’t really change in India.

 The 90s around the world

 Aladdin is based on an Arabic tale set in Arabic China.
-If a European fairy tale involves fairies, kings and sorcerers with long beards, it’s only fair that an Arabic fairy tale gets a genie, sultan, mustache-twisting vizier and flying carpet.
+If a European fairy tale involves fairies, kings, sorcerers with long beards and flying broomsticks, it’s only fair that an Arabic fairy tale gets a genie, sultan, mustache-twisting vizier and flying carpet.
 The clothes, jewelry and architecture look like they belong to ancient Middle-East.
 The voice actors, however, were still white.

 The Lion King (1994)

-“The Circle of Life” begins with a Zulu chorus, “Hakuna Matata” is two Swahili words, and one of the music producer on The Lion King was South African.
-Rafiki is probably meant to be some sort of African shaman, but the rest of the movie is more or less based on Hamlet, only with Serengeti animals.
-Sadly, the movie gave hyenas a bad reputation.
-The cast was American, with some African-American voice actors.
+The song “The Circle of Life” begins with a Zulu chorus, the expression “Hakuna Matata” is in Swahili, and one of the music producer on The Lion King was South African.
+Rafiki is probably meant to be some sort of African shaman, but the rest of the movie is more or less based on Hamlet, only with animals from the Serengeti ecosystem and national park in Northern Tanzania.
+Sadly, it gave hyenas a bad reputation.
+The cast was American and partly African-American.

 Pocahontas rewrites history and falls into the “noble savage” trope, ie. an indigenous character is “good” because they are not yet “corrupted by civilization”.
 The real Pocahontas was about 12 when she befriended John Smith.
 She was later held captive by the colonists and converted to Christianity.
 After that, she married an Englishman named John Rolfe.
 She visited England and died at the age of 21.
 This time, the Disney character was voiced by a Native American actress.

-Mulan takes a famous Chinese legend and turns it into the most awesome Disney movie.
+Mulan takes a famous Chinese legend and turns it into the most awesome Disney movie ever.
 Is it accurate?
-No. Did they make money off of another country’s culture?
-Yes.
+No. Did Disney make money off another country’s culture?
+They tried.
 Is it a stereotypical portrayal of China?
 Probably.
-But Mulan is such an inspiring story, it’s hard to argue it depicts Chinese people in anything but a positive light (unlike Mongolians!).
+But Mulan is such an inspiring story it’s hard to argue it depicts Chinese people in anything but a positive light (unlike Mongolians…).
 Mulan was played by a Chinese-American actress.
-It’s just too bad they got Eddie Murphy to voice Mushu.
-How could they miss the opportunity to cast Jackie Chan as Mushu?
-He voiced a part of in the Chinese dubs of Mulan, so Disney literally had him at their disposition!
+It’s just too bad they got Eddie Murphy to voice Mushu instead of say Jackie Chan.
+Jacky Chan was at the height of his comedic career in the late 90s, and he voiced a part of in the Chinese dub of Mulan, so Disney literally had him at their disposition!

-Tarzan takes place in Africa, but features no black character.
-It’s an adaptation of an American novel set in 1888 Africa.
-In the novel, there are some black people, but they are the enemies of Tarzan and Jane.
-Disney cut them out entirely, probably because it’s a racist part of the book.
-As was the case with The Jungle Book, the animals reflect the local fauna, but not the culture.
+Tarzan takes place in Africa, though it features no black character.
+It’s an adaptation of a 1912 American novel set in 1888 Africa.
+In the novel, there is a tribe of black people, but they are Tarzan’s enemies.
+Disney chose to cut them out entirely to avoid dealing with the racist themes of the original story.
+The new story is entertainment without racial connotations.
+As in The Jungle Book, the animals reflect the local fauna, but not the local culture.
 The voice actors are white.

 The Emperor’s New Groove (2000)